Hornan7/Cardano-Constitution-MVG/README.md

 enactment of this constitution shall in any Manner affect the first and fourth Clauses in the Ninth Section of the first Article; and that no Delegated Representative, without its Consent, shall be deprived of its equal Suffrage in the Governance Mechanism. (**TODO** Modify when done with Article 1)

-> I don't believe that this can actually be set in stone in the language of the Constitution in this fashion as anyone, at any time, may submit a new Constitution Governance Action which may modify or completely change the constitution at any time regardless of the rest of the state of the network. - Adam
+> Describes the proper process and procedure for proposing, discussing, and ultimately ratifying new amendments.
+It could be that the specified articles that are "protected" by this current language actually need to be changed by a future amendment. - Adam

 ## Article V: Blockchain State, Supremacy, Affirmation, Religious Tests